Roberto Ovelar: Universidad Católica

 For summer 2012, Ovelar signed with Chilean side Universidad Católica.
 He played 15 matches and scored 5 goals.
 His debut came on January 28, 2012, in a 2-1 win at Palestino.
 He was subbed off in the 67th minute and replaced by Francisco Pizarro.
 His first league goal came on March 11, 2012, in a 2-1 win at O'Higgins.
 He scored a last minute goal to give his team the win.

 Atlético Junior

 In 2014, Ovelar signed for Colombian side Junior.
 He made his debut on July 20, 2014 (on Colombian Independence Day), in a 0–1 defeat against AS Monaco for the 2014 Copa EuroAmericana.

 He is second on the all time list of appearances for the team, with over 140 caps in all competitions.

 Millonarios

 In January 2018, Ovelar moved to Millonarios in the Categoría Primera A for an undisclosed transfer fee.
 He made his team debut and start on February 11, 2018 in a 1-0 victory over Patriotas Boyacá.

+Late career

+In 2023, Ovelar played for General Caballero de Juan León Mallorquín in the Paraguayan Primera División.
+They ended his contract in June of the same year.

+In March 2025, Ovelar was appointed as manager of Patriotas in the Paraguayan Primera División B Nacional, after his stint as a player.
+Two days later, he joined 3 de Febrero, his last club.